orsonteodoro/gcf2/README.md

 * A Rescue CD -- During bootstrapping, the network related packages and all linkers may break if missing CFI symbols.
 The LLD linker may break itself if CFIed completely.
+* Keys, instructions, experience to access drive manually and also WIFI if any.
+Do not continue unless you are are sure you know how to access these devices with that rescue CD.
 * Graphical login disabled until @world is completely emerged and tested.
 * The @world set should be completely emerged before running `gen_pkg_lists.sh` to minimize temporary blocks.
 The USE_CLANG_CFI=0 should be set or commented